 AON has developed a student package called Complete + insurance covering everything mentioned above: it is aimed at international students and Dutch students going abroad as it has worldwide coverage.
 Representatives of AON will be present at our Welcome Day.

 Insurance for non-EU/EEA students

-An AON Complete + package, valid for a year, has been purchased for all non-EU/EEA students for whom an immigration procedure has been started.
+As a non-EU/EEA student an AON Complete + package, valid for a year, has been purchased for you when we applied for your immigration.
 The costs are taken out of the financial guarantee.
-These students will receive their AON insurance certificate by e-mail even before their departure to the Netherlands.
+You will receive your AON insurance certificate by e-mail even before your departure to the Netherlands.

 Study and work